 For example, the act of trading USDC for ETH, even for the strict purpose of making a charitable donation, would be considered a taxable event by the IRS.
 From the perspective of a crypto user, this kind of transaction is not ideal and would have a similar consequence to selling crypto for cash in order to make a donation.
 When support for USDC was added in November 2021, it quickly became one of the most-donated cryptocurrencies by volume in 2021, accounting for over $4.73 million in charitable donations.

 Similarly, we introduced support for Shiba Inu in November 2021.
 By mid-December, it was the fourth-most donated cryptocurrency of the month.

 Support for additional crypto assets also impacts nonprofits.
-With each new asset added to The Giving Block’s widget, organizations are provided with an opportunity to present their mission to different subsets of the crypto user base and diversify their source of donors.
+With each new asset added to The Giving Block’s Donation Form, organizations are provided with an opportunity to present their mission to different subsets of the crypto user base and diversify their source of donors.

 Operation Broken Silence, a nonprofit with a mission to empower the people of Sudan through innovative programs, posted a tweet with a powerful graphic that showed the impact that donations of different cryptocurrencies can make on the communities served by their organization.